Twi-Fante language: Prefixal plural formation

 In this process, the original class prefix (typically a-) is replaced by a homorganic nasal prefix that assimilates to the initial consonant of the root word.
 For example, initial ab- becomes mm- and ad- becomes nn- in plural forms.

 Suffixal plural formation

-A relatively newer morphological development involves using plural suffixes, primarily for human and agentive nouns.
-This development is particularly significant as it shows how Akan is evolving from its historical prefix-based system.
-Human nouns demonstrate the most complex plural marking, often combining both old prefixal and new suffixal strategies — a pattern that highlights their special status in the language's grammatical system.
+A relatively newer morphological development involves using plural suffixes, primarily for human and agentive nouns, shifting from its historical prefix-based system.
+Human nouns demonstrate the most complex plural marking, which frequently includes both old prefixal and new suffixal methods..